Democratic Autonomous Administration of North and East Syria: Economy

 At first, there were no direct or indirect taxes on people or businesses in the region; instead, the administration raised money mainly through tariffs and selling oil and other natural resources.
 However, in July 2017, it was reported that the administration in the Jazira Region had started to collect income tax to provide for public services in the region.
 In May 2016, The Wall Street Journal reported that traders in Syria experience the region as "the one place where they aren't forced to pay bribes."
-The highest amount of energy is produced by the Tabqa Dam at the Euphrates river, Syrians largest.
+The highest amount of energy is produced by the Tabqa Dam on the Euphrates river, Syria's largest.

 The main sources of revenue for the autonomous region have been presented as: 1.
 Public properties such as grain silos and oil and gas in the Jazira Region, 2.
 Local taxation and customs fees taken at the border crossings, 3.
 Service delivery, 4.
 Remittances from Iraq and Turkey, and 5.
 Local donations.
-In 2015, the autonomous administration shared information about the region's finances where its 2014 revenue was about LS 3 billion (≈US$5.8 million) of which 50% was spent on "self-defense and protection", 18% for the Jazira Canton (now Jazira Region), 8.5% for the Kobani Canton (now Euphrates Region), 8.5% for the Afrin Canton (now Afrin Region), 15% for the "Internal Committee" and any remainder was a reserve for the next year.
-The AANES has by far the highest average salaries and standard of living throughout Syria, with salaries being twice as large as in regime-controlled Syria, following the collapse of the Syrian pound the AANES doubled salaries to maintain inflation, and allow for good wages.
-The AANES still faces challenges with distribution, food security, and healthcare.
+In 2015, the autonomous administration shared information about the region's finances where its 2014 revenue was about LS 3 billion (≈US$5.8 million) of which 50% was spent on "self-defense and protection", 18% for the Jazira Canton (now Jazira Region), 8.5% for the Kobani Canton (now Euphrates Region), 8.5% for the Afrin Canton (later Afrin Region), 15% for the "Internal Committee" and any remainder was a reserve for the next year.
+In 2021, the DAANES has by far the highest average salaries and standard of living throughout Syria, with salaries being twice as large as in regime-controlled Syria, following the collapse of the Syrian pound the DAANES doubled salaries to maintain inflation, and allow for good wages.
+The DAANES still faced challenges with distribution, food security, and healthcare.